Lifestyle habits can cause stains to build up up on the outside of the teeth and make them look darker than they once were.

 The manufacturer suggests it is safe, but there is a lack of evidence to support this.
 Most dentists would advise against using charcoal, but they themselves have little evidence to suggest charcoal has a negative effect.
 What they have is evidence to show how regular toothpaste work effectively.

-While I used my Genius 8000 electric toothbrush, you may wish to use a separate or different toothbrush when using Warpaint.
-The charcoal can stain bristles, brush head and toothbrushes a darker color as a result of use.
+While I used my Genius 9000 electric toothbrush, you may wish to use a separate or different toothbrush when using Warpaint.
+The charcoal can stain bristles, brush head and toothbrushes a darker colour as a result of use.

 Be careful when opening, this powder is very fine and is like flour.
 Drop it or spill it and it goes everywhere.